This Hillary Clinton-supporting city isn’t taking the Donald Trump win very lightly.

 "I'm a black woman.
 That's all I need to say," said Ashlee Danielle, 25, of the Bronx.

-Rivers said she feared of Trump's election.
-She compared it to Tony Abbott's election as Prime Minister in Australia — a reaction, she said, to the country's first female prime minister, Julia Gillard.
+Rivers said she feared Trump's election and compared it to Tony Abbott's election as prime minister in Australia — a reaction, she said, to the country's first female prime minister, Julia Gillard.

 "He ran on bigotry.
 This has been a campaign of spite.
 It's spite against our progress as a country," she said.

 She said she couldn't comprehend how Trump could explicitly boast about groping women and still be elected president.